Complete Guide - How to Combine Two SSD Drives

 - Confirm the disk conversion from the Basic to Dynamic.

-- Select the other disk (with lots of free space) and convert it to a dynamic disk in the same way.
+- Select the other disk (with at least 1M free space at the end of the disk) and convert it to a dynamic disk in the same way.

 - When both of the disks have been converted into dynamic disks, as shown below, you can follow Step 2 to merge free space from one disk to another now.